Code of Conduct

 When we disagree, we consult others

 If people are unable to work out issues between themselves, they are encouraged to seek the advice of a mutually trusted third party or a designated community volunteer to help mediate.
+For DrupalCon Asia, we have two community volunteers appointed to this role:

-You may contact the Drupal Community Working Group to help mediate or resolve issues via email at email@example.com or with an online incident report.
+You may contact the Drupal Community Working Group to help mediate or resolve issues via email at firstname.lastname@example.org or with an online incident report

 When we need it, we ask for help